2014 Plzeň municipal election: TOP 09

 Centre-right TOP 09 was led by MP Ondřej Ženíšek.
 TOP 09 aimed for European Capital of Culture and closure of the city to cars.
 It also opposed Gambling in the city and corruption.

 Campaign

-Civic Democratic Party led campaign with slogan "Pilsen is different" with subtitle "We didn't play a theatre, we build it."
+Civic Democratic Party led campaign with slogan "Plzeň is different" with subtitle "We didn't play a theatre, we build it."
 Party's billboards used blue colour which contrasted with campaign of other parties that used white colour.
 ODS presented itself by successes of its rule over the city in previous term.
 Campaign of Civic Democrats was awarded by 8 Golden Ballot Awards.
 Campaign of ODS was manufactured by Adam Hejl, Michal Kupilík and Petr Sokol.

 Civic Democratic Party was expected to receive less than 10% of votes and ANO 2011 was front-runner along with Czech Social Democratic Party.
 Civic Democratic Party eventually came second and won 10 seats.
 The same number was won by ANO 2011 and Social Democratic Party.